Skip to Main Content

 Electronic books (ebooks)

-Ebooks are digital manifestations of written works.
+Ebooks are digital versions of written works.
 Broadly speaking they come in two forms: they are either 'born digital' or are digital reproductions of printed books.
-Many have enhanced functionality, while some have restrictive access and usage terms.
+See the tabs above for details of different ebook resources relevant to those studying Egyptology.

-The links below are provided for those wishing to learn more about ebooks, while the following tabs list ebook collections and platforms relevant to to those studying Egyptology.
+The links below are provided for those wishing to learn more about ebooks.

 • AWDL

 Ancient World Digital Library is an initiative of the Institute for the Study of the Ancient World and aims at providing access to a broad range of scholarly materials relevant to the study of the ancient world.
-Expanding the collection, AWDL is actively soliciting partnerships with publishers, scholarly societies, organizations and individuals who hold the rights to scholarly content..
+Expanding the collection, AWDL is actively soliciting partnerships with publishers, scholarly societies, organizations and individuals who hold the rights to scholarly content.

 • AWOL